Damienkatz/Kayos-Design/kayosdesign.md

 * MVCC snapshotting: The COW btree's and headers allow concurrent updates while any number of open snapshots operating on previous versions of the queue state, simplifying the correct operational behavior of consumers and producers without requiring locks.
 * Pauseless compaction: When the storage file exceeds a garbage threshold, all live, unexpired data is copied into a new storage file, making all messages sequential and producing optimal locality and balancing of btrees.
 Current mutations copied until the compacted file is caught up with main file, which is then swapped out for the newly compacted file.

-The storage technology is uniquely designed for streaming and de-duplicating data and is battle proven at some of the largest, most heavily used websites.
+The storage technology is uniquely designed for streaming and de-duplicating d most heavily used websites.

 ##Conclusion